Home Directory Service

 For On-Grounds Use: This page details the steps you need to take to connect to the Home Directory Service on Grounds, after you download and install HDS with the Login Utility.
 Alternatively, you may use the Home Directory Web Interface.

-For Off-Grounds Use: If you want to install and use HDS off-Grounds, you must first install the Cisco Virtual Private network (VPN), and configure it to use UVa Anywhere.
+For Off-Grounds Use: If you want to install and use HDS off-Grounds, you must first install the UVA Virtual Private network (VPN), and configure it to use UVA Anywhere.
 Alternatively, you may use the Home Directory Web Interface.

 Table of Contents

 - Re-Open the File View Window on the Home Directory Service